 Every school has a career center, but no other college in the country is creating a career exploration and development journey like The O’Brien Center for Career Development at Merrimack College!
 Of course we offer what any typical campus career center would: resume workshops, career advising, internship programs, recruitment fairs, and mock interviews.
 We also have a team that works to foster and maintain relationships with employers who hire our students.
 But we also empower students to enter the workforce by focusing on developing skills that employers are seeking.

 How do I interact with the career center?
-What is the advising process like?

 - Throughout your time here at Merrimack, our focus is on building your skills and learning how to talk about them and building your network.